dskemp/courtdata/content/cases/ot2019/18-1334/index.md

 - "Jessica E. Mendez-Colberg"
 roles:
 - "on behalf of the Financial Oversight and Management Board for Puerto Rico"
-- "Principal Deputy Solicitor General, Department of Justice, on behalf of the United States"
+- "Principal Deputy Solicitor General, on behalf of the United States"
 - "on behalf of Aurelius INvestment, LLC, et al."
 - "on behalf of UTIER"
 tags: